 There are so many perks of drinking coffee, regardless of temperature.
 If consumed in moderate quantities, it can prevent depression and lower the risk of getting diabetes.
-However, if you prefer the cold brew over a hot steaming cup of coffee, there are benefits of this as well.
+However, if you prefer the cold brew or iced coffee over a hot steaming cup of coffee, there are benefits of this as well.

 Iced Coffee vs. Iced Latte- Are They the Same?